 She’s your ride or die gal!

 Hi there!
 My name is Chevy.
 I’m a loving, affectionate girl who is working on building my confidence on the open road.
 I’m a 1.5 year-old, 35-pound, German Shepherd sweetheart.
 Even though I’m still a pup, I had FHO surgery for hip dysplasia.
-It doesn’t slow me down one bit, but I’m not the biggest fan of stairs.
+It doesn’t slow me down one bit.
+After building some strength, I can pretty much be all active.
 Speaking of surgeries… I’m already spayed too!

 My rescue story has quite a few pit stops.
 I was first found in a cardboard box at just 5-weeks-old at a gas station in North Park.
 I was put up for adoption and rescued by a kind family, but all the kids gave me a lot of stress.
-Growing up during the pandemic didn’t help with my socialization, so my family thought it would be best for me to be in a more mellow home with adults.
-I’ve started to take Prozac to calm my nerves, which I’ll gladly take each morning (with a little scoop of hooman food, of course!).
+Growing up during the pandemic didn’t help with my socialization, so my family thought it would be best for me to be in a home with more experienced dog people.
 I’m hoping that this next road trip will lead me right into the garage… ahem, I mean home of my furever family!

 I’m still building my social skills with new people, I absolutely love other pups!
-I’m the annoying younger sister, always pestering my furry foster brother to play with me.
+I just need to have a lot of doggie friends and that keeps me happy!
+I would actually love another playful and tolerant sibling.
+I do show some resource guarding for high value treats and hence, mealtimes should be separate ideally.
 I haven’t met any cats yet, so I’m not sure what I think about them.
 When I’m not playing with other pooches, I enjoy chasing bees in the yard or chewing on a bone.
 I also adore walks and do well on the leash.
 Even though I enjoy some moderate activity, I’ll gladly sleep at my hoomans feet while they work or cuddle up on the couch for some snuggles.
 I’m a big love bug!

 I’m a totally trained girl who never has accidents in the house.
 I’m very smart and already know, “sit, down, touch, wait, and kennel.”
 Clearly, I’m also crate trained!
 The thing I need to work on most is building my confidence.
 New people make me nervous and I don’t like feeling cornered.
 I will growl or even bite if I feel threatened.
 I will absolutely shower my hoomans with love and kisses, but I just need time to build that trust.
 I’ve been getting better by meeting guests out on a walk and then having them over to the house.
 With baby steps and consistent training, I will keep learning that the world isn’t such a scary place.

-My ideal furever family is one without kids or lots of commotion.
+My ideal furever family is one without kids or lots of commotion and a lot of people over.
 I would love a furry brother or sister to keep me company and help show me the ropes.
 A yard would be amazing, but as long as I get out for plenty of walks and trips to the park, I’ll be a happy hound!
 I need to continue working on my socialization and training, but I pawmise to make it worth your while.
 If I sound like the lovable, loyal companion for you, PICK-UP Chevy today!
 My adoption fee is $350 and that includes spaying/neutering, shots, and microchip.
 If you want to take me home, please fill out the form on the website here: https://theanimalpad.org/adoption-application/

 Apply to Adopt Me!